 Salmonella in Milk review

 Researcher E.H.
-Marth a researcher has already stated in 1969 that can occur in raw in the Journal of Science, published by the Elsevier.
+Marth a researcher has already stated in 1969 that can occur in raw milk in the Journal of Science, published by the Elsevier.
 Salmonellosis epidemics were caused by the consumption of contaminated unpasteurized milk (Marth, 1969).
 Milk that has been pasteurized has also contributed to the spread of these organisms, which originated in the potentially contaminated after heating.
-Salmonellae have been identified in various dairy in the and globally (Marth, 1969).
+Salmonellae have been identified in various dairy products in the United States and globally (Marth, 1969).

-A range of pathogens that are occasionally detected in unpasteurized milk might cause illness.
-Brucella, Campylobacter, Cryptosporidium, , , and Salmonella are among these pathogens (CDC, 2017) Milk and dairy products are a vital part of the human diet since they contain all of the elements needed for bodily .
+A range of that are occasionally detected in unpasteurized milk might cause illness.
+Brucella, Campylobacter, Cryptosporidium, , , and Salmonella are among these pathogens (CDC, 2017) Milk and dairy products are a vital part of the human diet since they contain all of the critical elements needed for bodily .
 The of milk and its products does not diminish their , but it does cause the transmission of pathogens (Singh et al., 2018).

 Between 1993 to 2012, 127 incidents associated with raw milk were reported to the CDC.
 There were 1,909 illnesses and 144 hospitalizations related to these outbreaks (CDC, 2017).
 Campylobacter, Shiga -producing E. coli, and Salmonella were responsible for the majority of outbreaks.
 A significant proportion of raw milk outbreaks include children (CDC, 2017).
 From 2007 to 2012, at least one kid less than 5 was involved in 59% of the raw milk outbreaks reported to the CDC.
 In these outbreaks, children aged 1 to 4 accounted for 38 per cent of Salmonella infections and 28 per cent of illnesses caused by Shiga toxin-producing E. coli, which may cause renal failure and death (CDC, 2017).

 As most salmonella cases are linked to egg products or from an unknown origin, historical information has shown that milk and dairy products can be a good breeding ground for salmonella.
-According to the EFSA (2019), there have been 24 cases of salmonella contamination in 2018, other products and product groups linked to Salmonella can be seen on the link below.
+According to the EFSA (2019), there have been 24 cases of salmonella contamination in 2018, other products and linked to Salmonella can be seen on the link below.
 More information about Salmonella can be found on the Salmonella knowledge sheet.

 Foodborne outbreaks caused by Salmonella in 2018 (EFSA, 2019)